Green Day, Billie Eilish, Nirvana perform at FireAid concert – DW – 01/31/2025

 American actor and comedian Billy Crystal told the audience he was wearing the same clothes that he had evacuated in.
 He lost his home of 46 years, in the Pacific Palisades neighborhood.

-Rapper Dr. Dre did a surprise performance, followed by 81-year-old singer Joni Mitchell's performance.
-The band No Doubt led by Gwen Stefani also took to stage.
+Rapper Dr. Dre showed up for a surprise performance, followed by 81-year-old singer Joni Mitchell's performance.
+The band No Doubt led by Gwen Stefani also took to the stage.

-The band Nirvana also reunited on stage.
+The band Nirvana reunited on stage as well.
 Other star performers on the list included Katy Perry, Lady Gaga, Lil Baby, Olivia Rodrigo, Peso Pluma, Stevie Wonder and Sting.

 Second venue